koutianqi/koutianqi.github.io/index.markdown

   <h2 class="mobile-only"><strong>ABOUT ME</strong></h2>

-I am a PhD candidate studying the **construction and mitigation of AI hype through claims in machine learning research and about technological capabilities**.
+I am a PhD candidate **[U.S. permanent resident]** studying the **construction and mitigation of AI hype through claims in machine learning research and about technological capabilities**.
 Trained in philosophy of science, I use philosophical methods to develop and enforce norms of responsible communication in machine learning research.
 I’m always open to collaborations—reach out!

   </div>
   <img class="headshot" src="{{ "/assets/img/headshot_crop.jpg" | relative_url }}" alt="Headshot" />